parutechie/e_commerce_flutter_app/README.md

 ## Getting Started

-Follow these steps to set up and run the To-Do List application on your local machine.
+Follow these steps to set up and run the application on your local machine.

 ### Prerequisites
 >.Flutter SDK (>=3.19.0)